Campaign Law

 Campaign Law is a 1984 role-playing game supplement published by Iron Crown Enterprises for Rolemaster.

 Contents

-Campaign Law is the original version of the campaign guidelines for Rolemaster, and describes how to set up and run a campaign and includes the scenario "World of Vog Mur".
+Campaign Law is a supplement presenting the original campaign guidelines for Rolemaster, with information on how to prepare and run a role-playing campaign and contains the adventure scenario "World of Vog Mur".

 Publication history

 Campaign Law was written by Peter C. Fenlon and John David Ruemmler, with a cover by Dean Morrisey, and was published by Iron Crown Enterprises in 1984 as a 56-page book.

-ICE opted to give Rolemaster a setting when they published their fifth Rolemaster core book, Campaign Law (1984).
-Campaign Law described how to run an entire campaign — making it one of the earliest GM guidebooks on the markets.
-Campaign Law reintroduced the setting of Loremaster through three new islands collectively called "The World of Vog Mur."
+According to Shannon Appelcline, ICE decided to give Rolemaster a setting again with the publication of the fifth core book, Campaign Law (1984), which "described how to run an entire campaign — making it one of the earliest GM guidebooks on the markets.
+Campaign Law got Rolemaster its setting back by reintroducing the setting of Loremaster through three new islands collectively called 'The World of Vog Mur.'"